Shahid-1177/OIBSIP-/iris_flower _prediction/README.md

    * The cleaned data was re-split, and the top-performing models were re-trained.

 6. **App for hosting our model**
-   *simple Streamlit application (app.py) for Iris Flower classification.
+   * Simple Streamlit application (app.py) for Iris Flower classification.

 ## **Final Model & Results**